 Accommodation in Kythnos

 For our stay in Kythnos, we chose Tzamaros Studios, in the port of Merichas.
-There are two different complexes that are located 5 minutes away from the port.
-One has the older apartments, while the second, to the left of the port is all new.
+There are two complexes located 5 minutes from the port.
+One has the older apartments, while the second, to the left of the port, is all new.
 In the first complex, there is also the supermarket of the same family, so all your shopping can be done literally next door.

-We felt the hospitality of the island, but also enjoyed moments of calm.
+We felt the island’s hospitality, but also enjoyed moments of calm.
 The studio we stayed in was one of the new ones, and it was exactly what a couple needed.
 There were all the necessary facilities (air conditioning, hot water, Wi-Fi).
-Vangelis served us and took us to the rooms in his car, because in the beginning, we had confused the two complexes!
+Vangelis served us and took us to the rooms in his car because, at first, we had confused the two complexes!
 The same service was available during checkout.
-We stayed free of charge in the room, since our return ferry was leaving in the afternoon.
-The people are hospitable, helpful, and can answer any questions you may have about what to do on the island.
+We stayed in the room free of charge since our return ferry was leaving in the afternoon.
+The people are hospitable and helpful, and they can answer any questions you may have about what to do on the island.

 Useful Sites & apps